 To recap, with complementarities: a negative shock can cause a large downturn when labor cannot be freely re-allocated, but the ability to re-allocate labor largely mitigates these effects; positive shocks have a lesser impact.
 By contrast, with substitutabilities: a positive shock can cause a big boom when labor can be re-allocated, but the inability to re-allocated labor mitigates these effects; negative shocks have a lesser impact.
-Cobb-Douglas stands as a special case where the macroeconomic impact of microeconomic shocks is symmetric independently of whether or not labor can be reallocated (since the equilibrium allocation of labor across producers is constant even when labor can be re-allocated).24 These effects are less pronounced when the size of the shocked producer is very small or very large, and are more pronounced when it is intermediate.
+Cobb-Douglas stands as a special case where the macroeconomic impact of microeconomic shocks is symmetric independently of whether or not labor can be reallocated (since the equilibrium allocation of labor across producers is constant even when labor can be re-allocated).22